Markets suffer record meltdown as global coronavirus alarm grows

 Oscar-winning American actor Tom Hanks tested positive in Australia, where he is on a film shoot.

-Additional reporting by Ryan Woo, Stella Qui, Kevin Yao and Gabriel Crossley in Beijing; Alexandra Alper, Steve Holland, Susan Heavey, David Lawder, and Richard Cowan in Washington, Marine Strauus in Brussels, William Schomberg in London, Stephanie Nebehay in Geneva, Karolos Grohmann in Ancient Olympia, Ben Blanchard in Taipei, Jill Serjeant in New York, Inti Landauro and Clara-Laeila Laudette in Madrid and Balazs Koranyi and Francesco Canepa in Frankfurt; Writing by Nick Macfie, Mike Collett-White and Alex Richardson; Editing by Robert Birsel, Andrew Cawthorne, Giles Elgood and Mike Collett-White
+Additional reporting by Ryan Woo, Stella Qui, Kevin Yao and Gabriel Crossley in Beijing; Alexandra Alper, Steve Holland, Susan Heavey, David Lawder, and Richard Cowan in Washington, Marine Strauus in Brussels, William Schomberg in London, Stephanie Nebehay in Geneva, Karolos Grohmann in Ancient Olympia, Ben Blanchard in Taipei, Jill Serjeant in New York, Inti Landauro and Clara-Laeila Laudette in Madrid and Balazs Koranyi and Francesco Canepa in Frankfurt; Writing by Nick Macfie, Mike Collett-White, Alex Richardson and Lisa Shumaker; Editing by Robert Birsel, Andrew Cawthorne, Giles Elgood, Mike Collett-White and Cynthia Osterman